innovativeQALab/iqa-automation-framework/README.md

 ###### iqa-automation-framework is evolved from [cucumber-selenium-framework](https://github.com/zodgevaibhav/cucumber-selenium-framework)
 ### Features
 1) With few Configurations and adding dependencies, you are ready to use this framework
-2) Framework support: Testing web application, Mobile application (Native, Web, Hybrid), Windows Native applications
+2) Framework supports to test web application, Mobile application (Native, Web, Hybrid), Windows Native applications
 3) BDD based Framework:
     1) Tag based scenarios
     2) Tag based execution